Greek Mythology Party Food (Conversation Starter)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Mythology Party food?
-Rushing the emulsification process can lead to a separated sauce.
+What’s the most common mistake people make when preparing Greek Mythology Party Food?
+Overcooking the lentils, leading to a mushy base that affects the overall texture.

-How do I store leftovers?
+How long can leftovers be stored?
 Store in an airtight container in the fridge for up to 3 days.

 Serving and Presentation Guide